mavryk-network/mavryk-protocol/docs/user/sandbox.rst

 Sandboxed mode
 --------------

-To run a ‘localhost-only’ instance of a Tezos network, we provide two helper scripts:
+To run a ‘localhost-only’ instance of a Mavryk network, we provide two helper scripts:

 -  ``./src/bin_node/mavkit-sandboxed-node.sh``